w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 <div class="note wcag2ict">

-In [software](#software), headings and labels are used to describe sections of [content](#content-on-and-off-the-web) and controls respectively.
+In non-web [software](#software), headings and labels are used to describe sections of [content](#content-on-and-off-the-web) and controls respectively.
 In some cases it may be unclear whether a piece of static text is a heading or a label.
 But whether treated as a label or a heading, the requirement is the same: that if they are present they describe the topic or purpose of the item(s) they are associated with.</div>

 ##### focus-visible